N0Soull/Discord-SelfBot/README.md

 `for windows (powershell):`

-install and create install and create the virtual enviroment
+install and create install and create the virtual environment

 ```shell
 pip install virtualenv